fujidaiti/exprollable_page_view/package/README.md

 # ExprollablePageView

-Yet another PageView widget whose viewport can be expanded along the scrolling. **Exprollable** is a coined word combining the words expandable and scrollable.
+Yet another PageView widget that its viewport expands (shrinks) as it scrolls. **Exprollable** is a coined word combining the words expandable and scrollable.
 This project is an attemt to clone the modal sheet UI used in [Apple Books](https://www.apple.com/jp/apple-books/) app on iOS.

 Here is what you can do with this widget: ([Youtube](https://youtube.com/shorts/L5xxO24UEzc?feature=share))